Teams Live Event

 - Select Next.

-- Under Live event permissions, choose who can attend your live event - org-wide will allow people within UCC to join, and Public is ideal if external users will be attending.
+- Under Live event permissions, choose who can attend your live event.

-Important: The Q&A feature is set to off by default.
+- Important: The Q&A feature is set to off by default.
 If you wish to include a Q&A, ensure you tick the Q&A checkbox.
-This cannot be altered once the live event has been scheduled, so you would have to cancel the event and start over to change it.

 You can also choose whether the event is recorded and made available to attendees (or just producers and presenters) after the fact.
 An Attendee engagement report is included by default.
 This is very useful after the fact for pulling statistics from and the full Q&A.